open-compass/VLMEvalKit/README.md

 - **[2024-03-21]** We have supported [**DeepSeek-VL**](https://github.com/deepseek-ai/DeepSeek-VL/tree/main) 🔥🔥🔥
 - **[2024-03-20]** We have supported users to use a `.env` file to manage all environment variables used in VLMEvalKit, see [**Quickstart**](\Quickstart.md) for more details
 - **[2024-03-17]** We have added an API wrapper for [**Step-1V**](https://www.stepfun.com/#step1v) 🔥🔥🔥
-- **[2024-03-15]** We have updated to be compatible with the latest version of LLaVA.
+- **[2024-03-15]** We have updated the LLaVA class be compatible with the latest version of LLaVA.
 All LLaVA series models have been re-evaluated with temperature=0, and the new results have been updated to the leaderboard 🔥🔥🔥
 - **[2024-02-27]** We have fixed the evaluation results of [**Yi-VL-34B**](https://huggingface.co/01-ai/Yi-VL-34B), check the updated results [**here**](https://huggingface.co/spaces/opencompass/open_vlm_leaderboard)  🔥🔥🔥
 - **[2024-02-25]** We have supported [**OCRBench**](https://github.com/Yuliang-Liu/MultimodalOCR)🔥🔥🔥
 - **[2024-02-24]** We have supported [**InternVL-Chat Series**](https://github.com/OpenGVLab/InternVL).
 The models achieve over 80% Top-1 accuracies on MMBench v1.0 [[**Blog**](https://github.com/OpenGVLab/InternVL/blob/main/BLOG.md)] 🔥🔥🔥